BeyondMicroControl/AsciiCAD/tools/GUI_TOOLS/quadrantUI.md

 **Option A: Tile consensus (8×8 threads concept)**

-*   For each output cell, you already aggregate features from the cell patch (that’s a consensus).
+*   For each output cell, we already aggregate features from the cell patch.

-*   Additionally, you can enforce **neighborhood voting**:
+*   Additionally, we enforce **neighborhood voting**:

     *   compute the “edge class” (none / H / V / diag / corner / junction / texture)